briancavalier/creed/README.md

 ### shim :: () &rarr; PromiseConstructor|undefined

-Polyfills the global `Promise` constructor with an ES6-compliant creed `Promise`.
+Polyfill the global `Promise` constructor with an ES6-compliant creed `Promise`.
 If there was a pre-existing global `Promise`, it is returned.